-Fair Processing Notice – Data Protection Act 1998 Your Information and how we use it
+Privacy Notice – Data Protection Act 2018 Your information and how we use it

 Why we collect information about you

-Your practice is a member of SDS MyHealthcare Federation.
-The Federation is committed to improving primary and community-based services provided in Central, South and West Birmingham.
-It offers a wide range of high quality health and social care services delivered from local sites at times and locations that are convenient to you.
-This includes access to evening and weekend face to face and telephone consultations.
+Your practice is a member of SDSmyhealthcare GP Federation.
+The Federation is committed to improving primary and community-based services.
+It offers a wide range of high-quality health and social care services delivered from local sites at times and locations that are convenient to you.
+This includes access to evening and weekend face-to-face and telephone consultations.

 How we keep your records confidential